 Banking and financial services have always been information-intensive, with high-information-content core products and operations.
 They were the first in their industry to utilize information technology to acquire a competitive advantage.
-Towards the end of the 1970s, the first generation of banking and financial services transformation implemented core banking solutions that were mostly built in-house and offered a few fundamental functionalities, such as client data management, transactions, record-keeping, etc.
+Towards the end of the 1970s, the first generation of banking and financial services transformation implemented core banking solutions.
+That was, mostly built in-house and offered a few fundamental functionalities, such as client data management, transactions, record-keeping, etc.

-The third generation of banking and financial services transformation is defined by the embedding of financial services such as payments and lending within the core products of non-financial enterprises to increase the attractiveness of the core offers.
-TechFin refers to these non-finance enterprises, which are primarily internet corporations from varied industries, including e-commerce, telecommunications, search engines, social media platforms, gaming companies, etc.
+The third generation of banking and financial services transformation is, defined by the embedding of financial services such as payments and lending within the core products of non-financial enterprises to increase the attractiveness of the core offers.
+TechFin refers to these non-finance enterprises.
+These are primarily internet corporations from varied industries, including e-commerce, telecommunications, search engines, social media platforms, gaming companies, etc.

-The financial services industry will continue to be disrupted by Fintech and TechFin.
-We examine the distinction between FIntech and TechFin and determine how each will impact the future of finance and the economy.
+The financial services industry will continue to be, disrupted by Fintech and TechFin.
+We examine the distinction between FIntech and TechFin.
+And it determines how each will impact the future of finance and the economy.